Sal-Adrian/Keys-of-Life/README.md

 The "Random" checkbox negates this priority.

 "Go Back" button loads board configuration since the last time "Play" button was pressed.

+### Recommendations:

+Don't have too many notes playing at once.
+I suggest keeping it less than 6.

+"Insen" Scale: Turn on "Random"